 A single tool for the screening of health and well-being needs for use across the youth justice system.
 There is one version for community settings and another for custodial settings.
 CHAT has been developed by the Offender Health Research Network as part of the programme of work under the Healthy children, safer communities strategy.

-Assessment tools in the community
+Assessment tools in community settings

 Asset - assess the risks and needs of a young person when they first come into contact with a youth offending team